gnosis/conditional-tokens-tutorial/docs/06_resolving_the_market.md

 sidebar_label: Resolving the market
 ---

-Before the market is resolved by the oracle, the operator should close it first to avoid participants continue trading when the right answer is already publicly available.
+Before the market is resolved by the oracle, the operator should close it first to prevent participants from continuing trading when the right answer is already publicly available.

 ## Closing the market